 Events in Earth history

 This part comprises a series of study topics each of which is about eight hours long.
 These topics explore either an interesting event in Earth history or introduce techniques for measuring geological time.
-The topics include: the geological evidence for ‘Noah’s flood’, radiometric dating, global warming, geological time, the diversification of animals during the Cambrian, fossils, mineral deposits and the debate on the cause of the death of the dinosaurs.
+The topics include: the geological evidence for ‘Noah’s flood’, radiometric dating, global warming, geological time, the diversification of animals during the Cambrian, mineral deposits and the debate on the cause of the death of the dinosaurs.

 We will teach you how science is communicated to the media and give you the opportunity to practice this skill using topics that particularly interest you.
-This part of the module also includes an introduction to the short independent project that you will undertake in weeks 26-28 so that you can plan ahead.
+This part of the module also includes an introduction to the short independent project that you will undertake in weeks 26-28 so that you can start to plan ahead.

 Mountains fashion the most spectacular regions of our planet, harbour the evidence of colliding continents, drive climate change, and provide a unique environment for cultural and linguistic diversity.
 The material examines the forces that cause mountain building and explores the consequences of large mountain belts such as the Himalayas for regional climate change, and the prediction of hazards including earthquakes, landslides, flooding and glacial outbursts.
 We will teach you how to read and analyse primary scientific literature, including scientific papers as well as giving you practice in using the Open Science Laboratory virtual microscope and digital kit.

 The oceans represent vital and highly sensitive components of the Earth system.
 As organisms die, they sink to the seafloor, thereby continually contributing a major component to seafloor sediments; this forms our most important archive of the variability of Earth’s climate, its drivers and its consequences.
 Modern ocean processes, such as biogeochemical cycles, the carbon cycle, the biological pump and ocean circulation are explored in the context of Earth history.
-This part will help you develop skills in analysing data and uses real data sets recently collected from international scientific expeditions across the Earth’s oceans.
+This part will help you develop skills in analysing data and uses real data sets recently collected from international scientific expeditions across Earth’s oceans.

 Volcanoes and remote observation

-Volcanoes play a significant role in fashioning the composition of the Earth’s atmosphere and can profoundly affect local, regional and even global environment and climate.
+Volcanoes play a significant role in fashioning the composition of Earth’s atmosphere and can profoundly affect local, regional and even global environment and climate.
 This material considers mantle plumes and their role in plate tectonics.
 You will also examine evidence for massive, prolonged volcanic events that have generated large igneous provinces on Earth, the Moon and Mercury.
 Deductions that can be made from observations at a range of different spatial scales are a special focus in this part of the module.
 In particular, remote observation techniques are used to examine large-scale features and the relationship between them.